matrix-org/matrix-spec-proposals/proposals/3925-replace-aggregation-with-full-event.md

 ## Potential issues

-* There could be clients which rely on the current behavior.
+* There could be clients which rely on the current behavior:
+  * element-web relied on it until [matrix-org/matrix-js-sdk#3045](https://github.com/matrix-org/matrix-js-sdk/pull/3045)
+  * The failure mode is: suppose we have an event E, which was subsequently replaced by an event E'.
+Now, if jumped back to a bit of timeline that contains E but not E', then clients unaware of this change will show the original event E rather than the edited content E'.
+But: That is an edge-case and it already happens for events other than `m.room.message` (including encrypted events) due to [matrix-org/synapse#12503](https://github.com/matrix-org/synapse/issues/12503).
 * It will be harder for clients which do not support replacing events to get the current content of an event: currently they can just look at `content.body`.
   However, there is an inconsistent behavior for clients that do not support